nix-community/lanzaboote/docs/QUICK_START.md

 Secure Boot for NixOS is still in development and has some sharp edges.
 There may be cases where you end up with a system that does not boot.

+For Windows dual-booters and BitLocker users, it is highly recommended that you export your BitLocker recovery keys and confirm that they are correct.
+Please refer to this [Microsoft support article](https://support.microsoft.com/en-us/windows/finding-your-bitlocker-recovery-key-in-windows-6b71ad27-0b89-ea08-f143-056f5ab347d6) for help.
+This will be required once you finish this guide to confirm with BitLocker that the PCRs changed during the next measurement are intended and allows the TPM unlocking of Windows to work as normal.

 **We only recommend this to NixOS users that are comfortable using recovery tools to restore their system or have a backup ready.**